axtend/frontier/template/README.md

 [an ERC-20 token](examples/contract-erc20/truffle/contracts/MyToken.sol).
 For convenience, this
 repository also contains
-[the compiled bytecode of this token contract](examples/contract-erc20/truffle/contracts/MyToken.json#L259), which can be used to deploy it to the Substrate blockchain.
+[the compiled bytecode of this token contract](examples/contract-erc20/truffle/contracts/MyToken.json#L259), which can be used to deploy it to the Axlib blockchain.

 > Further reading:
 > [the ERC-20 token standard](https://github.com/danforbes/danforbes/blob/master/writings/eth-dev.md#EIP-20-ERC-20-Token-Standard)